zpy13/tdd-django-development/deploy_tools/notes.md

 ## Notes
 ###1.
-When you need to import reverse after django 2.0, do
+When you need to import listed methods after django 2.0, do

     from django.urls import reverse
+    from django.contrib.auth.views import logout_then_login
-Instead of do
+Instead, do

     from django.core.urlresolvers import reverse
+    from django.contrib.auth.views import logout
 ###2.
 You need to delete migrations, collect static files and restart gunicorn service manually for deployment.